andreirusu99/mUAV/README.md

 ## !
 This project is a work in progress !
 Content can change anytime.

+### ***This project represents the work for my bachelor's thesis and therefore, any usage or distribution of the files without expressly granted written permission and consent is prohibited.***

 ## Summary
 Edge computing system for mUAV crowd identification and monitoring, complete with client application, real-time dashboard and statistics.

-***This project represents the work of my bachelor's thesis and therefore, any usage that is not expressly permitted by written consent is prohibited.***

 The purpouse of the project is to implement a crowd identification and monitoring system that runs on edge, on a drone that I designed and built (see *Hardware* folder for details).